carla-simulator/carla/Docs/adv_procedural_building_tool.md

 ## Cooking

 In the cooking tab, you initiate the combination of all the mesh pieces and materials you've selected into a single static mesh with associated materials and textures.
-An LOD texture of the building will also be created for creating the LOD.
+An LOD texture of the building will also be created for the LOD.
 Specify a folder name in the interface where the assets for your new building will be saved.

 Once you have cooked your building, you will then be able to place instances of the building in the map just like any other CARLA assets.